-Apps are big business, and they are one of the main reasons for the success of iOS.
+Apps are big business, and they're one of the main reasons for the success of iOS.

-Android may shift more units than iOS, but the App Store still tends to get the lion’s share of the best apps, from high-end audio tools through to cutting-edge education offerings.
+Android may shift more units than Apple's mobile platform, but the App Store still tends to get the lion’s share of the best apps, from high-end audio tools through to cutting-edge education offerings.

 But what can you get if you’re not willing to spend anything at all?
 Surprisingly, quite a lot; as our selection shows, fantastic free iPhone and iPad apps are available for all manner of tasks, from sprucing up photos and composing music through to keeping fit and exploring the world.

 This one’s a photography app based around a gimmick, but it takes advantage of said gimmick really well.
 The basic thinking is you can ‘clone’ yourself into an image more than once by shooting the same photo several times as a split scene.
 But with the app’s well-designed merging tool and filters, there’s scope for greater creativity and experimentation here.